RooneyMcNibNug/OpenBSD-Config/Workstation/Why/INDEX.md

 principals of entropy, permissions, enecryption, etc.

 ## "Libre"
 OpenBSD uses _only_ free software and components in its base system - down to the source and even binaries.
+When you're using OpenBSD you're using an OS that is fully open source and thus "free" software, and you're supporting the collaborative development of a system [free to redistribute](https://www.openbsd.org/policy.html).